Enhao-Liu/interval-replacement/README.md

 ## Overview

 In this repository, you will find:
-- a **tutorial** notebook, in which we explain how to compute interval replacements, interval ranks, and other features ;
+- three **tutorial** notebooks, in which we explain how to compute interval replacements, interval ranks, interval multiplicities, and other features;
 - a **utils.py** file containing all the necessary code implementations used in the notebook ;
 -  and also a **display.py** file containing some useful functions to visualize representations in 1D or 2D settings.